DwitrishaSaha/organicmaps/docs/INSTALL.md

 [I]: Attached!
 ```

-Organic Maps icon will appear in the application list in DHU.
+Oma icon will appear in the application list in DHU.

 ### More options